xKhronoz/SSH-GeoIP-Filter/README.md

 ```
 - Using aclexec in hosts.allow will allow the sshd service to take into account the exit code and abort connection attempts.

-5. Setup Crontab to run geoipupdate
+5. Setup Crontab to run geoipupdate:

 ```bash
 # Setup crontab as sudo